robweber/vsmp-plus/README.md

 * /api/control/{{action}} [POST] - initiate a control action.
 Valid actions at this time are <b>resume</b>, <b>pause</b>, <b>next</b>, <b>prev</b>, and <b>seek</b>.
 Note that next and prev functions will return an error when not in diretory mode.
 Seeking requires an additional parameter in the POST body: ```{amount: percent}``` where the percentage is a whole number 0-100.
 * /api/status [GET] - returns the current status of the sign as a JSON object.
 This includes information about the currently playing video like it's title, file path, and percent complete.
 * /api/analyze [POST] - takes the same parameters as the /api/configuration POST method, however this will run the analyzer on the proposed configuration.
 The response includes a break down of each video analyzed.
+* /api/browse_files/{{path}} [GET] - returns a list of directories and files within the given file path.
+Files are filtered to include only valid video files.
+Used by the web interface file browser.

 ## Config File